Why Work With a Probate Lawyer?

 Probate is the legal process of validating a deceased person’s will and confirming the appointment of the executor.
 A Grant of Probate from the British Columbia Supreme Court is at times required in order to begin administering the estate, managing assets, and distributing the estate according to the will.

 At Alder Law, we assist with all aspects of your probate application, ensuring that the necessary documents are prepared and filed correctly and that all legal requirements are met.
+Our team also helps individuals and families proactively plan for the future through comprehensive estate planning services, including power of attorney, helping create greater clarity and peace of mind both now and for years to come.

 When is Probate Required in BC?